clckwrk22/dyClamp-adafruitM4/README.md

  - "USB" TinyUSB

 Especially the TinyUSB makes the system link much better with the pyClamp interface.
 In my testing, the cycle time bottoms out at 30µs.
 With the current code, no stronger optimization or ADC clock raise makes this run faster.
 Please feel free to go wild on the optimization of this code - maybe we can go down to 10µs?

+**DONE:** The main tweaks so far are the overclocking of the chip, overclocking the ADC and implementing a hardware oversampling function.
+This enables faster processing and less noisy measurements.

+**TO-Do:** To cut cycle times more, a lookup table for the conductances could be used that is generated at the start of the experiment, thereby making it obsolete to calculate.
+The next step is to add more conductances and make them easier to implement by using only software inputs and omiting the software re-flash.

 ## Acknowledgements